Japanese mythology: First Emperor Jimmu

 The tale of first Emperor Jimmu is considered the origin of the Imperial family.
-Emperor Jimmu is,according to records,to be the human descendant of Amaterasu the Sun goddess.
+Emperor Jimmu is, according to records, the human descendant of Amaterasu the Sun goddess.
 His ascension to the throne marked the "Transition from Age of the Gods to Human Age".
 After taking control of Yamato province, he established the imperial throne and acceded in the year of kanototori (conventionally dated to 660 B.C.).
 At the end of the seventh century, the Imperial court finally moved from where Emperor Jimmu was said to have founded it in Yamato.